mahdaen/node-import/readme.md

 More examples available in **`test/`** folder.
 To test it, install the module, cd to the module folder and run **`npm test`**

+To concat non-javascript files, add **`noscript`** options and set **`beautify`** to false in options.
+If you want to beautify the non-javascript files, you can define custom formatter by adding **`formatter`** in options.
+Formatter should be a javascript function.

 ***
 ### **`Limitation`**

 * Currently we don't support importing minified javascripts.
 * Namespace only read global variables in imported scripts.
+Namespace also only available for javascript.
 * `imports()` run script in `global` context.
 * `imports.module()` only share variable in the import result.
 * `include()` is just like `require()`, no sharable object in the result.